 In addition to the multiple irrigation canal crossings, which could only be worked on during the winter so farmers were not affected during the summer season, the rail line needed to cross the Jordan River at two locations and a portion of the UPRR line needed to be relocated in order to make room for the FrontRunner project.
 Shifting and re-shifting freight traffic was all accomplished with no unplanned disruption to freight operations.

 How HCSS Software assisted with this project

 We used HeavyBid and HeavyJob.
 HeavyJob was a real time saver since the job was so spread out.
-Foreman couldn’t always get to the office every day since the project was spread out across 45 miles, some of which has limited access to roads.
+Foremen couldn’t always get to the office every day since the rail project was spread out across 45 miles, some of which has limited access to roads.
 Foremen used iPads with HeavyJob to enter time cards, production, and project notes.
 Information was received in the office immediately, thus allowing the foremen to stay on the job.